What is a subject access request?

 Step two: Know who you’re dealing with

-Step three: Check they’re authorised
+Step three: Check the request is valid

 If the SAR is made by someone other than the person the data is about (such as a friend, relative or solicitor), check they’re allowed to have it.
 You’ll need to see that they have written authority to act on behalf of the person concerned, or a document showing general power of attorney.